 Living on the Prairie didn't always mean plain and simple dresses; the expansion of railroads after the Civil War brought civilization and society within easy reach of most pioneer families.
 This two piece dress and jacket ensemble would have made a great addition to a young pioneer girl's wardrobe in the late 1870s and early 1880s as its clean and simple lines were both practical and attractive.
 The "past" ensemble includes a sleeveless dress with a front ruffle.
 It closes in the back with either button or snap fasteners.
 The jacket features graceful curved lapels, a decorative back belt, and pleated patch pockets.
 The hemline of the dress and sleeve cuffs are finished with pleated trim.
 The classic design translates well into a more modern "present" look with a high -low hemline and eased feather-edged ruffle trim.
-To complete your outfit, add a simple wide brimmed straw hat, coming soon to the Pixie Packs section at Pixie Faire.
+To complete your outfit, add a simple wide brimmed straw hat.

 Recommended Fabrics: Dress, Jacket, and Lining in lightweight to medium weight woven fabric such as cotton, cotton blends, linen, or silk.
 Not suitable for knits.
 Neck Ruffle in lightweight batiste, tulle, or lace.